Iron redox flow battery: Setup and Materials

 The setup of IRFBs is based on the same general setup as other redox-flow battery types.
 It consists of two tanks, which in the uncharged state store electrolytes of dissolved iron(II) ions.
 The electrolyte is pumped into the battery cell which consists of two separated half-cells.
 The electrochemical reaction takes place at the electrodes within each half-cell.
 These can be carbon-based porous felts, paper or cloth.
 Porous felts are often utilized as the surface area of the electrode is high.
 The bipolar and the monopolar plates are typically carbon-based materials.
 The monopolar plates are in contact with the respective electrode and the current collector.
 Bipolar plates separate adjacent cells and are in contact with a positive electrode on one side and a negative electrode on the other.
 The half-cells are separated by a separator.
 This can be an anionic exchange membrane, a cationic exchange membrane or a porous separator.
 During the reaction, the charge within the electrolyte is balanced by migration of charged species through the separator.
 This can be H+ with a cationic exchange membrane, Cl− with an anionic exchange membrane, or both with a porous separator.
 The advantage of using a membrane lies in the high selectivity of the species crossing through the separator.
-The porous separator is a cheaper alternative often with low resistivity, however, the species crossover is solely dependent on the size of the separators’ pores and the size of the species.
+The porous separator is a cheaper alternative often with low resistivity, however, the species crossover is solely dependent on the size of the separators' pores and the size of the species.
 Therefore, the porous separator is less selective.
 The crossover of iron(III) from the positive to the negative half-cell can lead to coulombic efficiency loss as it will react with the iron(0) on the negative side (Reaction 5).

 The single cells are then stacked and electrically connected in series via bipolar plates, forming a battery stack.

 Reactions

-The energy storage is based on the electrochemical reaction of iron salts.
-During charge, the iron(II) salt oxidises to iron(III) salt in the positive half-cell (Reaction 1) whilst in the negative half-cell iron(II) is reduced to iron(0) (Reaction 2).
-The latter reaction is also referred to as the plating reaction, as iron(0) is deposited onto the negative electrode, forming a solid surface.
-During discharge the plated iron(0) is dissolved back into the electrolyte forming iron(II), whilst iron(III) reacts back to iron(II) in the positive half-cell.
+The energy storage is based on the electrochemical reaction of iron.
+During charge, iron(II) oxidizes to iron(III) in the positive half-cell (Reaction 1) while in the negative half-cell iron(II) is reduced to iron(0) (Reaction 2).
+The latter reaction is also called the plating reaction, as iron(0) is deposited on the negative electrode.
+During discharge, the plated iron(0) is dissolved into the electrolyte forming iron(II), while iron(III) reduces to iron(II) in the positive half-cell.

-The nominal cell voltage of an IRFB is 1.21 V. During the charge/discharge reaction, the colour of the positive electroyte changes.
-Iron(III) chloride has a brown colour whilst iron(II) chloride is light green.
+The nominal cell voltage of an IRFB is 1.21 V. The color of the positive electroyte changes during charge and discharge, with Iron(III) chloride having a brown color and iron(II) chloride being light green.